dumpofmemory/dumpofmemory.github.io/_posts/2018-12-24-ES6-Destructuring-Destructuring-with-Rest.md

 The <code>rest</code> element only works correctly as the last variable in the list.
 As in, you cannot use the <code>rest</code> operator to catch a subarray that leaves out last element of the original array.

 ## Task
-Use destructuring assignment with the rest operator to perform an effective Array.prototype.slice() so that arr is a sub-array of the original array source with the first two elements omitted.
+Use destructuring assignment with the rest operator to perform an effective <code>Array.prototype.slice()</code> so that arr is a sub-array of the original array source with the first two elements omitted.

 ```js
 const source = [1,2,3,4,5,6,7,8,9,10];